wwcs2027/wwcs2027.github.io/application.md

 # Grants

 We are always working as hard as we can to make sure that everyone who is interested in the winter school has a fair chance to attend.
 More information on grants may be given once the application process has started, so please keep checking our website and socials so that you don't miss out!

-If you have any questions about the application process, feel free to <a href="mailto:wwcs2027@gmail.com?Subject=Consultation%20about%20the%20application%20process">contact us by email</a>.
+For any questions about the application process, feel free to <a href="mailto:wwcs2027@gmail.com?Subject=Consultation%20about%20the%20application%20process">contact us by email</a>.

 ## Travel grant